dswasthik/dswasthik/README.md

 # Swasthik - Software Engineer

 ## About Me
-Hello!
-I'm Swasthik, a passionate software engineer with a keen interest in desktop development, AI, and web development.
-I thrive on tackling complex problems and creating efficient solutions using a variety of programming languages and technologies.
+🚀 Passionate Software Engineer | Innovator in Desktop Application Development Since November 2021, I've been dedicated to driving technological advancements and crafting innovative software solutions.
+My expertise lies in desktop application development, where I specialize in debugging issues and delivering robust, efficient solutions.

+👨‍💻 Professional Highlights:
+Enhanced user experiences by swiftly resolving bugs and optimizing application performance.

+Honored with the Shining Star Award in Q2 2023 for my impactful contributions to the development of OpenRoads SignCAD.

+Demonstrated strong problem-solving skills and a keen eye for detail, ensuring high-quality deliverables.

+Actively collaborated with cross-functional teams to design and implement features that meet user needs and business goals.

+🌟 Future Aspirations:
+Continuously exploring new technologies and methodologies to push boundaries and deliver top-notch software solutions.
+Always eager to learn, innovate, and contribute to the tech community.

+Keen on expanding my knowledge in areas such as machine learning, cloud computing, and software architecture.

+Aspiring to lead projects that make a significant impact on user experiences and drive technological advancements.

 Skills
-- **Programming Languages:** C++, C#, Python, JavaScript
+- **Programming Languages:** C#, C++, Python
 - **Frameworks:** .NET Framework
-- **Database Management:** SQL
+- **Database Management:** SQLite
-- **Specialization:** Desktop Development
+- **Specialization:** Desktop Development, Web development
+- **Other:** ASP.NET, Angular
-- **Interests:** Artificial Intelligence, Web Development
+- **Interests:** Artificial Intelligence, Web Development, Desktop Development

 Contact Me
   LinkedIn:[https://www.linkedin.com/in/swasthik](https://www.linkedin.com/in/swasthik-d)